aragon/sdk/modules/client/examples.md

 const withdrawParams: WithdrawParams = {
   amount: BigInt(10), // amount in wei
   tokenAddress: "0x1234567890123456789012345678901234567890", // ERC20 token's contract address to withdraw
-  type: TokenType.ERC20
+  type: TokenType.ERC20,
-};

-// Address of the DAO where the proposal will be created. const daoAddress: string = "0x1234567890123456789012345678901234567890";
+  recipientAddressOrEns: "0x1234567890123456789012345678901234567890", // address or ENS name to send the assets to };

-// Encodes the action of withdrawing assets from a given DAO's vault and transfers them over to the recipient address. const withdrawAction = await client.encoding.withdrawAction(daoAddress, withdrawParams);
+// Encodes the action of withdrawing assets from a given DAO's vault and transfers them over to the recipient address. const withdrawAction = await client.encoding.withdrawAction(withdrawParams);

 const proposalParams: CreateMultisigProposalParams = {
   pluginAddress: "0x1234567890123456789012345678901234567890",